 - “The prevention product will benefit your infant by:

-- Providing them direct protection from infection and hospitalization during a time when they are most vulnerable to RSV (in 2022-23 3,850 children under age 2 were hospitalized with RSV)
+- Providing them direct protection from infection and hospitalization during a time when they are most vulnerable to RSV (in the 2024/2025 season, Ontario saw a significant reduction in infants hospitalized with RSV after introducing the Infant RSV Prevention Program)

 - Reducing the risk that you will need to take time away from work and other activities when they are sick.”